jdbeutel/ics699-docs/statusReport/statusReport.md

 Data that are linked are displayed together.
 Duplicate data can provide different streams of updates from different sources, and share updates with different groups.

+### editing UI

+Since the app will be used more to read than to write, I am going with a more conventional mode for editing.
+The data will not be in input fields until the user presses the Edit button.
+Then Edit becomes Save, a Cancel link is added, and the collapse buttons are disabled, preventing the user from hiding unsaved data.
+Changed input fields and the Save button will still be highlighted in yellow.
+If possible, warn the user about closing a tab or navigating off a page with unsaved data.

+After Cancel, a Redo button appears.
+Likewise, after Save, an Undo button appears.
+The undo period is limited to 10 minutes, after which other users may receive update notifications, and email may be sent.
+After that timeout, the change can still be undone via history, although other users may have already accepted that change.

 implementation
 --------------